How to stop food poisoning with its violent vomiting and diarrhea using natural remedies that can prevent a trip to the ER for dehydration.

-When food poisoning or any sort of gastrointestinal illness strikes, Celtic sea salt or a clean electrolyte solution like Selectrolytes should be added to purified water and consumed throughout the day.
+When food poisoning or any sort of gastrointestinal illness strikes, unrefined sea salt or a clean electrolyte solution should be added to purified water and consumed throughout the day.

-½ teaspoon of Celtic sea salt in 8 ounces of filtered water three to four times daily for adults; ¼ teaspoon of Celtic sea salt in 6 ounces of water for children.
+½ teaspoon of unrefined sea salt in 8 ounces of filtered water three to four times daily for adults.
+Children take ¼ teaspoon of unrefined sea salt in 6 ounces of filtered water.

 Adsorbing the offending toxin(s) is key to quickly resolving food poisoning.

-According to Biodynamic Wellness, unlike absorption, which is the process by which substances are sucked up into the internal structure of other substances, such as cells, adsorption requires only that substances be able to stick to the outside of the adsorbent medium.
+Absorption is the process by which substances are sucked up into the internal structure of other substances, such as cells.
+Adsorption, on the other hand, requires only that substances be able to stick to the outside of the adsorbent medium.

 Adsorption is a very fast process, which neutralizes foreign invaders, keeping them from attaching to blood cells.
-This hastens the end of what can often be a more drawn out state.
+This hastens the end of what can often be a lengthy and highly uncomfortable process.